-First, some courts have applied general contractual concepts like fraud, duress, or unconscionability to strike down certain arbitration agreements.
-The Concepcion Court left open this possibility by suggesting that these concerns do not implicate arbitration itself.
-Certain states, like California, Washington, and Missouri, have subsequently invalidated arbitration clauses on the grounds of unconscionability or duress, albeit with narrow readings of Concepcion.
+Certain states, like California, Washington and Missouri, have subsequently invalidated arbitration clauses on the grounds of unconscionability or duress, albeit with narrow readings of Concepcion.
 Moreover, even states like Ohio or Alabama that generally enforce arbitration agreements have declined to do so when a litigated issue was outside the arbitration clause or when the original contract was void.

-Second, some federal courts have concluded that state regulations limiting insurance arbitration agreements are still valid.
-Twelve states have banned mandatory arbitration clauses within insurance contracts and an additional five have had their regulatory agencies forbid mandatory arbitration.
+In addition, some federal courts have concluded that state regulations limiting insurance arbitration agreements are still valid.
+At least 13 states have banned mandatory arbitration clauses within insurance contracts and at least three have restricted mandatory arbitration through regulation.
 Although the FAA broadly applies to arbitration agreements, the McCarran-Ferguson Act specifically leaves states as the primary regulator of insurance law over the federal government.
 Therefore, some courts have concluded that a state's regulation over insurance arbitration agreements is still applicable even if its regulations over other forms of arbitration clauses are not.
-The Federal Court of Appeals for the Seventh Circuit and other federal District Courts have applied this theory to invalidate various insurance arbitration agreements.
+Several Federal Courts of Appeal have applied this theory to invalidate various insurance arbitration agreements.